 Breadcrumb Navigation

 Breadcrumb navigation is a navigation method used to display the current page's position within the website structure.
-It is usually located at the top or bottom of the page and helps readers better understand the current page's location and the website structure.
+It is usually located at the top or bottom of the page and helps readers better understand the current page's location and the website's structure.

 Sidebar